PrefectHQ/prefect/docs/guides/creating-interactive-workflows.md

 When you pass a type like `str` into `receive_input`, Prefect creates a `RunInput` class to manage your input automatically.
 When your flow receives input of this type, Prefect uses this `RunInput` class to validate the input, and if validation succeeds, your flow sees the input in the type you specified.
 So in this example, if the flow received a valid string as input, the variable `name_input` contains the string.

-If, instead, you specify a `BaseModel`, Prefect upgrades your `BaseModel` to a `RunInput` class, and the variable your flow sees -- in this case, `name_input` -- is a `RunInput` instance.
+If, instead, you specify a `BaseModel`, Prefect upgrades your `BaseModel` to a `RunInput` class, and the variable your flow sees &mdash in this case, `name_input` &mdash is a `RunInput` instance.
 Of course, if you pass in a `RunInput` class, no upgrade is needed, and you'll get a `RunInput` instance.

 If you prefer to keep things simple and pass types like `str` into `receive_input`, you need access to the generated `RunInput` instance, pass `with_metadata=True` to `receive_input`: